PriyankaN22/Dashboard-Visualization/Deceptive Viz/README.md

 Conscious efforts should be made to switch from coal to more sustainable energy sources such as wind or solar power.

+### Future enhancements:

+Adding CO2 emission by each factor like industry, residential, agriculture, energy, land use and other sources will help us understand the major causes.
+We can develop action plans to reduce the emission for those factors.

+Highest CO2 emission in middle east countries is mainly due to high energy consumption.
+If we add CO2 emission by each source, we will come to know if energy consumption is the largest factor.
+We can then analyze if middle east really has maximum contribution to the overall CO2 emission.